hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 ---

 ## Summary and Next Steps
-Now you have successfully tried the recsys workflows of BigDL to build an end-to-end pipeline for Wide & Deep model.
+Now you have successfully tried the recsys workflows of BigDL to build an end-to-end pipeline for Neural Collaborative Filtering model.
 You can continue to try other use cases provided in BigDL or build the training and inference workflows on your own dataset!

 ## Learn More